Penn College NOW

 What qualifications do I need to take a Penn College NOW course?

 Appropriate score on reading placement test and potentially appropriate score on math placement test (if required for course)

 Why must I qualify for Penn College NOW?

 It is important for you to have a reading level that will enable you to comprehend college textbooks.
-All college students at Pennsylvania College of Technology are required to take placement tests in order to take certain courses.
-Since you will be taking a college level course you must meet the same requirements as a Penn College student.
+All college students at Pennsylvania College of Technology are required to take placement tests.

 How do I prepare for the Penn College NOW tests?